Phi Alpha Theta Honor Society

 Induction into our chapter as a full member includes a lifetime Phi Alpha Theta membership, a membership certificate, 1-year subscription to the journal The Historian, and access to a range of chapter activities, notably:

-- and applied history trips to Washington D.C. to meet historians of the Pentagon, the Smithsonian, or the Defense Intelligence Agency.
+- Applied history trips to Washington D.C. to meet historians of the Pentagon, the Smithsonian, and/or the Defense Intelligence Agency.

-If you are interested in our chapter and would like to join, please contact the faculty advisors: MAJ Liz Elizondo Schroepher, Ph.D. at firstname.lastname@example.org or MAJ Madeleine Forrest Ramsey, Ph.D. at email@example.com.
+If you are interested in our chapter and would like to join, please contact the faculty advisors: Maj.
+Schroepfer (email@example.com) or Maj.
+Ramsey (firstname.lastname@example.org) or the CIC’s: Liam Loughlin (email@example.com) or Riley Malone (firstname.lastname@example.org).